BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 BigCommerce phone support numbers are easy to access

-Competing solutions often require you to search extensively for an answer to your query before being let near support phone numbers — this approach is much better.
+Competing solutions often require you to search extensively for an answer to your query before being let near support phone numbers — something that drives me nuts!
+This approach is much better.

 And, as you can see from the screenshot above, phone support is available for a wide range of countries.
 If you don’t see your country listed, there’s a helpful ‘other’ number you can call.